yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/custom-interval-domains.md

 ##### function interval_months (t_finish in timestamptz, t_start in timestamptz) returns interval_months_t

-This provides critically useful functionality that is simply missing in the native implementation.
+This function provides critically useful functionality that is simply missing in the native implementation.
 There is no way, by subtracting one _timestamptz_ value from another, to produce a _"pure months"_ _interval_ value (or even a hybrid _interval_ value whose internal _mm_ component is non-zero) unless you write your own implementation.

 When a _months_ _interval_ is added to a starting moment, the finish moment always has the same day-number (in whatever is the finish month) as the start moment has.
+(If this is not possible, because the target day-number doesn't exist in the target month, then the target day-number is set to that month's biggest day-number.)
 And it has the same time of day.
 But when one moment is subtracted from another, the day-number and the time of day of each moment are likely to differ.

 This implies that the _interval_ result from subtracting one moment from another cannot necessarily produce the finish moment when added back to the start moment.